Blend Unit

 -

-Entity Structure as three members requires all aggregation to happen within only three members.
+An entity structure with three members requires all aggregation to happen within only three members.

 -